JakovFreund/tabletop-assistant/tasks.md

 ### TASKS
-- rename StatusEffect (and all mentions, variable names) to Condition
 - define each class levelup
     - fill in bg3 classes to docx
     - compare bg3 and dnd subclasses